SAP/openui5-docs/docs/XML_View_Cache_3d85d5e.md

 -   Google Chrome as of Version 80 for Android phone/tablet
 -   Microsoft Edge \(Chromium\) for desktop
 -   Mozilla Firefox as of Version 74 for Microsoft Windows desktop
--   Internet Explorer as of Version 11 for desktop

 -   Safari as of Version 13 for desktop
 -   Safari as of Version 13 for iOS phone/tablet